 - Take an interest in your child’s school work and be involved in the school as much as possible-your child will value school more if you do.

 Leave of Absence in Term Time

 A penalty notice is a fine issued to parents or carers who fail to ensure their child/children attend school regularly.
-If your child accrues more than 7 days unauthorised absence, parents could be issued a penalty notice.
+If your child accrues 7 school days or more in a minimum twelve rolling school week period, parents could be issued a penalty notice.
 This includes taking holidays in term time without the schools permission.

 Penalty fines are £60.00 per child per parent if paid within 21 days, and £120 if paid between 22 and 28 days.
 If the fine is not paid, parents will be reported for prosecution.

 REMEMBER – Regular attendance is necessary for success in school.
 Help ensure that your child has the best opportunity for success by making sure he/she is in school every day.